 The woodcut prints of birds and rats use animals as a ‘stand in’ for human beings.
 I wanted to create a tension in the prints between the beautiful/decorative quality of the surface but also a darker undercurrent contained in the imagery, and to see whether it was possible to elevate the insignificant or discarded to something that possessed grace and grandeur.

-The black and white series of monoprints were made during the period that I spent living and working in Wales.
-I wanted to create images that could be landscapes in their own right rather than representations of landscapes.
+With the black and white series of monoprints I wanted to create images that could be landscapes in their own right rather than representations of landscapes.
 The figurative is made present through a mark travelling through and across the landscape rather than any type of recognizable form.
 The strong object like quality of the forms was combined with a transparent space that receded into the distance.